Neighbor killed Faye Swetlik the day she went missing, killed himself days later, police say

 Snellgrove said he did not know where Faye's body was stored during most of the search.

 Police said Taylor had no criminal background and was "not known to law enforcement."
 They said on Wednesday, February 12, they spoke to Taylor and searched his home, but found no evidence that would lead them to believe he was involved in her disappearance.
-They added that he was cooperative and gave consent to search the home.
+They added that he was cooperative and gave consent to search his house.

-They do say video collected in their investigation afterward showed him doing things that were "suspicious" but did not elaborate.
+Snellgrove did say video collected in their investigation afterward showed Taylor doing things that were "suspicious" but did not elaborate.

 There was a roommate who lived at Taylor's home, but they do not believe he was staying there for most of the ordeal and was not involved in the crime at all.